Condition expressions¶

 1 | |

-To check whether a component is exclusively introduced through another component (that is, no other path in the dependency graph leads to it):
+To check whether a component is only introduced through another component (that is, no other path in the dependency graph leads to it):

 1 | |